straps/node-dbmon/Readme.md

 Test cases are home-made and could not be complete or well done, so feel free to fork and improve tests too.

-In any case, you can test the library doing a `node test/test-*` from main directory
+In any case, you can test the library doing a `make test` from main directory

 ## Installation